rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 ## Create a new Virtual Machine

 Now that your iso is ready to be mounted let´s create a new Virtual Machine.
 Choose your distro from the list and configure your vHardware.
-I followed the official recommendation for *"Improved video playback in a 2D desktop (page 23)*.
+I followed the official recommendation for *"Improved video playback in a 2D desktop (<a href="https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup.pdf" target="_blank">page 23</a>)*.

 <center><a href="/img/posts/201912_development_desktop/CapturFiles-20200219_123512.jpg"><img src="/img/posts/201912_development_desktop/CapturFiles-20200219_123512.jpg"></img></a></center>